kolbyjack/MMM-LeaveNow/README.md

 # Module: MMM-LeaveNow
-The module allows you to add wallpapers from bing or reddit.
-Useful for MagicMirror installations that aren't actually mirrors.
+The module allows you to use the [Google Directions API](https://developers.google.com/maps/documentation/directions/start) to know when to leave for the next appointment on your calendar.

 ## Installation